git-town/git-town/website/src/commands/prepend.md

-# git prepend &lt;branch&gt;
+# git town prepend

 The _prepend_ command creates a new feature branch as the parent of the current branch.
-It does that by inserting the new feature branch between the current feature branch and it's old parent.
+It does that by inserting the new feature branch between the current feature branch and it's existing parent.

 When running without uncommitted changes in your workspace, it also [syncs](sync.md) the current feature branch to ensure commits into the new